Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)

 Where you undertake lifting operations involving lifting equipment you must:

-LOLER is supported by the Safe use of lifting equipment: Approved Code of Practice (ACOP) and additional free guidance from HSE.
+LOLER (where amended) is supported by the Safe use of lifting equipment: Approved Code of Practice (ACOP) and additional free guidance from HSE.

 Other more specific legislation may also apply, for example the Personal Protective Equipment at Work Regulations, when safety harnesses are being used for rope access work during activities such as window cleaning.

 Many other organisations also publish guidance material on LOLER and its application in practice, which businesses may find helpful - much of which can be found using standard web searches.
 Additionally, HSE has developed Open learning guidance to assist anyone who wishes to learn more about LOLER.

 Although LOLER has a wide application, any lifting equipment used on ships is generally excluded because there are other provisions for the safety of this equipment under merchant shipping legislation.
 A Memorandum of Understanding (MoU) between the HSE and Maritime and Coastguard Agency (MCA) and Marine Accident Investigation Branch (MAIB) exists to co-ordinate enforcement between the different organisations , including matters relating to lifting and lifting equipment.

 Most lifting equipment and lifting accessories will also fall within the scope of the Supply of Machinery (Safety) Regulations.
 Such equipment must have been subject to appropriate conformity assessment, labelled and accompanied by a Declaration of Conformity (DoC) before being placed on the market or brought into use.
 This includes lifting equipment whose only source of power is directly applied human effort (eg manually operated chain blocks and car jacks).